 Top 5 dishwasher parts responsible for noisy operation

-So, there’s not much mystery behind the reasons your dishwasher is making such a racket.
+So, there’s not much mystery behind the reasons your dishwasher sounds weird.
 Each loud dishwasher noise is usually associated with a specific part that is malfunctioning in some way.
-Here are the most likely culprits, and they can all be replaced with a minimum of fuss by a patient DIYer:
+Here are the most likely culprits that your dishwasher is very loud, and they can all be replaced with a minimum of fuss by a patient DIYer:

-- Defective drain pump – In addition to the drain pump motor bearings wearing out, the pump itself can become clogged with food debris.
+- Defective drain pump – If you have a noisy dishwasher pump, it could be due to the drain pump motor bearings wearing out, the pump itself can become clogged with food debris.
 You can try cleaning any debris from the pump to see if that improves performance, but you may need to replace the component with a new one.

-- Malfunctioning circulation pump – As with the drain pump, the dishwasher circulation pump motor bearings will simply wear out over time, resulting in a grinding or droning sound during wash or rinse cycles.
+- Malfunctioning circulation pump – As with the drain pump, the dishwasher circulation pump motor bearings will simply wear out over time.
+If the dishwasher pump is making noise it will make like a grinding or droning sound during wash or rinse cycles.
 Since the bearings cannot be replaced individually, you will need to install a new circulation pump to solve the problem.

 - Damaged impeller – Both the circulation pump and drain pump use an impeller to propel the water through the wash arms and drain hose, respectively.
 If the impeller has become dislodged or has a broken fin, you may hear a scraping or squeaking sound during a wash or drain cycle.
 Depending on your dishwasher model, you may be able to replace a damaged impeller independently of the pump to fix your noisy dishwasher.